ThePieBaker90/On-The-Rim/Traits/Genes/Ability Genes/Actions/Fire Spew.md

 	- Carriers of this gene gain the fire spew action.
 They may do this action once every rest.
 		- Fire Spew - 1 Action
 			- You spew highly flammable bile from a special sac within your throat.
 All creatures in a cone originating from you in a direction of your choice, with a length of 35ft, and a maximum width of 15ft, must make a Dexterity saving throw.
 On a failed save, a creature takes 2d8 fire damage and catch [[On Fire!]] for 2 turns.
 On a successful save, they take half as much damage.
+			- The DC of the dexterity saving throw is equal to 8 + your proficiency modifier + your dexterity modifier.